 You know where you are now.
 So, where are you headed – or where do you want to be?

 Communication has evolved from a tactical tool to distribute necessary information to a key element of business strategy.
-So, the first step is to look at the overall business objectives and direction of the organization for the year ahead and then determine the role communications should play in supporting those.
+Take time to look at the overall business objectives and direction of the organization for the year ahead and then determine the role communications should play in supporting those.

 14 steps to great internal communications